-.01 The code has been revised by codifying the principles, rules, interpretations, and rulings.
-These revisions are effective December 15, 2014.
-To facilitate implementation of the revised code, the prior ET references from the professional standards of the AICPA will be included for a four-year period (until December 15, 2018) in appendix D, "Mapping Document," and in bracketed text at the end of standards, where applicable.
+.01 The code was revised by codifying the principles, rules, interpretations, and rulings.
+These revisions were effective December 15, 2014.
+To facilitate implementation of the revised code, the prior ET references from the professional standards of the AICPA are included in Appendix D, "Mapping Document," and in bracketed text at the end of standards, where applicable.